Hellenofuturism

 How we can create futures worth dreaming of

-It has been a spellbinding place from which to contemplate the unfolding future of the world, and to participate in how we create that of this specific beautiful piece of our planet.
-As a designer and adventitious futurist, this place has become my safe haven from which to research the future.
-Through AEGIS, our non-profit organization based here, we have been exploring the ways in which the future of Greece unfolds, and how this region specifically evolves.
-Spending the days trying to understand and test new technologies, exploring the lands and reading about its history, arts, strategies and ideologies all the while being physically submerged in the reality of this peaceful paradise and its communities was a treasured adventure.
-As much as Arcadia is a symbol of life in harmony with nature, for me it has been a place where one can find balance between this rich living Earth we inhabit and the speeding technological evolution of our world.
-Here it seems that we could truly put technology and novel ideologies at the service of nature, and beyond that at the service of history and our communities, perhaps even to bring forth a future worth dreaming of.
+As a polymathic designer and an adventitious futurist, Arcadia has become my safe haven from which to research and embody my vision of the future.
+Through AEGIS, our borderless philanthropic incubator based here, we dive into the motions of change spreading around the world.
+Connecting this precious haven to wherever else life takes us through the work of our interconnected communities and organisational ecosystems.
+Over the years, we have been exploring the ways in which the future unfolds both for us in the Peloponnese and for the people we support around the world.
+Because of our base here, we dive into how Greece evolves in response to the currents shapeshifting the world, and how this Southern region specifically could blossom through our nurturing care.
+We spend our days trying to understand and test the possibilities of new technologies, exploring the lands’ realities and reading about their ecosystems, history, arts, development strategies and ideologies… Being able to do all this, while being physically immersed in the reality of this peaceful paradise and the life it created for us is a strange yet treasured adventure.
+As much as Arcadia is a symbol of life in harmony with nature, for me it has become a place where one can find balance between this rich living pulsating Earth we inhabit and the speeding technological evolution of our world as a whole.
+Here it seems that we could truly put technology and novel ideologies at the service of natural logic, and beyond that at the service of our history, of our communities, perhaps even to bring forth a future worth dreaming of.

 Greece’s cultural gap

 Greeks might disagree on many things, but most people living in Greece do agree on the fact that it is a place that feels like unfulfilled potential.
-In Greece very often life is extremely frustrating because of the country’s rigidity and, up until recently, quite reactionary short-sighteted vision of the future.
+In Greece very often life is extremely frustrating because of the country’s rigidity and, up until recently, quite reactionary short-sighted vision of the future.
 For women and marginalized groups, it is also a place where nationalist patriarchal nepotism dominates the way we navigate life.

 And while there is always an ecosystem of reasons why things are the way they are, I would like to focus on one that I think is particularly overlooked and centrally important, like an epicenter from which so many other problems emanate.